asselapathirana/swmm5-ea/swmm5ea/README_4_building.txt

 1. Use setup.py on top to build sdist and bdist_wininst python setup.py sdist
 python setup.py bdist_wininst
-2. Use setup.py in service to build standalone exe for windows python setup.py then use innosetup with the generated script (install.iss) to build the exe.
+2. Use setup.py in directory "./service" to build standalone exe for windows python setup.py (Note: no need tpo give additional option like bdist_wininst) It will also run innnosetup and make the installer.
+NOTE: data_files=[[dirname(x)[13:],[x]] for x in lst] line on service/setup.py is a precarious way of doing things.
+Fix this.

 Debugging:
 * When debugging main entrypoint should be the main function in swmm_ea_controller.py